DynamicDevices/female-stem-pioneers/project-context.md

 ### Duplicate Prevention
 - **Check for duplicates before adding new pioneers** using `npm run check-duplicates`
+- **Use `js/pioneers/index.json` as the source of truth** for checking duplicates and current pioneer list
 - **Search for exact names** in `js/pioneers/index.json` before adding entries
 - **When removing duplicates, delete the individual JSON file** and update the index
 - **Verify syntax and structure after any duplicate removal**